scraperwiki/dumptruck/readme.md

 or with the `commit` keywoard argument.

 ### Saving
-As discussed earlier, the simplest `save` call looks like this.
+As discussed earlier, the simplest `insert` call looks like this.

     h.insert({"firstname":"Thomas","lastname":"Levine"})